vinta/awesome-python/README.md

 *Libraries that allow or deny users access to data or functionality.*

-* [Django Guardian](https://github.com/lukaszb/django-guardian) - Implementation of per object permissions for Django 1.2+
+* [django-guardian](https://github.com/lukaszb/django-guardian) - Implementation of per object permissions for Django 1.2+
 * [Carteblanche](http://www.github.com/neuman/python-carteblanche/) - Module to align code with thoughts of users and designers.
 Also magically handles navigation and permissions.

 ## CMS